 Aconcagua is the highest mountain in the Western hemisphere, located in western Argentina, near the Chile border.
 There are about 3500 climbers trying the summit each year.
-The 'Normal Route' on the Vacas Valley side is non-technical with sections of snow and ice, following the Northwest Ridge.
+The 'Normal Route' on both the Vacas Valley and the Horcones sides are non-technical with sections of snow and ice, following the Northwest Ridge from the same final camp.
 It is the altitude and the weather and the high level of self-sufficiency required that pose the biggest challenges.

 This expedition is more physically and mentally demanding than mountains like Elbrus or Kilimanjaro, requiring a good working knowledge of camping, cooking and cold weather survival skills.
 Fitness is important too; there are porters available, but there is more self-carrying of loads up to around 15 kilos at altitude.
-The trip is camping and the route we tend to prefer is on the Vacas Valley, which has a 3 or 4 day walk-in to base camp followed by two high camps before the summit day.
+The trip is camping and the route involves a 3 or 4 day walk-in to base camp followed by two or three high camps before the summit day.

 The teams are always between 5 and 8 people, and we use our own guides to lead the trip.
 Sometimes we fly one of the Nepalese Sherpas to Argentina to help lead the trip and get some valuable training outside the Himalaya.
 The guide:member ratio is 1:5 for the walk in and the carrying to high camps, but during the summit period we will ensure that there are two guides for teams over 4 people.
 In the event of somebody having to descend there will be two guides in a position to ensure that the rest of the team can continue.

 We do expect that our teams show involvement in the jobs of cooking and camping; we do not provide additional staff to do all of this.
 Make sure you are competent at both, and are enthusiastic about teamwork!
 The success of the trip, regardless of being guided or not, is in developing the camaraderie and team effort that is the hallmark of any safe trip in the mountains.